nileshparab42/Gesture-Volume-Control/README.md

 # Gesture Volume Control

-The Desktop Assistant is designed to help users with tasks, information, and communication.
+The volume gesture system is a software application that allows users to control the volume of their computer using simple hand gestures detected by a webcam.

 ## Description